 Practice Good Posture

 As we mentioned previously, your head weighs the same as a bowling ball, so practicing good posture is a must for long-term health and for short-term pain management.
 Slouching, whether while at a computer or while standing up, can create neck pain.
-Take a look in a mirror to gauge whether or not your shoulders are slumper or if your head is extending far beyond your shoulders.
+Take a look in a mirror to gauge whether or not your shoulders are slumped or if your head is extending far beyond your shoulders.
 Good posture also varies by sitting, standing, or lying down.

 Sitting